Guide to Antenna Cables & Connectors

-Like its larger brother, SSMB also has a snap-on interfacing.
+Like its larger brother, SSMB also has a snap-on interface.

-Gender of SSMB connectors can also be confusing as like SMB, the male has the receptacle, with the female having the centre pin.
+The gender of SSMB connectors can also be confusing, like the SMB connector, the male has the receptacle, and the female has the centre pin.

 |Male SSMB Connector||Female SSMB Connector|

-Identical to the BNC design, but have a threaded connector.
+It is identical to the BNC design, but has a threaded connector.